13 Things To Ask Your Landscaper When Designing Your Backyard

 12. What sustainable attributes can you incorporate into your landscape design

-With everyone conscious of climate change, this is a good question to ask your landscaper.
-Some questions to ask are: Which plants can benefit the ecosystem and which plants can encourage encourage birds and butterflies to come to my garden?
+With everyone conscious of climate change, this is an excellent question to ask your landscaper.
+Some questions to ask are: Which plants can benefit the ecosystem and which plants can encourage birds and butterflies to come to my garden?
 Can this design help reduce cooling and heating in my home?
-Can you design an efficient eco-friendly water system for my plants?
+Can you design an efficient, eco-friendly water system for my plants?
 Can you incorporate the use of rainwater in your design?

 Being aware of how your landscape can be sustainable will not only reduce costs in utilities but benefit the environment as well.

 13. Can you help me pick my outdoor furniture?